DBT for Anger

 It is important to convey to the media that people are no longer passive receivers of the messages they put out.
 Doing this places pressure on them to be more responsible and mindful about their content as well as cater to what people want to see.
 Additionally, being vocal about the changes we wish to see is us taking the required steps in ensuring it happens.
 This can make us feel satisfied with ourselves and also create a sense of accomplishment at the thought of a future with more inclusive content.

 The trick here is that wearing clothes that you like could make you feel better about how you look and raise your confidence as well.
 There are occasions that we refrain from purchasing or wearing certain clothing because we’re self-conscious.
 We may think it doesn’t look good on us and that it’ll suit a different body type better.
-Or we feel it makes us look more thin or more fat.
+Or we feel it makes us look thinner or fatter.
 Sometimes instead of these comments coming from ourselves, it comes from those around us.
 Due to reasons such as these, we shy away from wearing what we want.
 Instead, we resort to something that seems the safer, more appropriate option, given how our bodies look.
 But these pieces may not make us feel happy and confident or to the extent that wearing what we liked would’ve made us feel.

 Moving away from this practice could do us good.
 At the end of the day, it’s important to remember that you dress for no one else but yourself.
 So if you feel comfortable and confident in something, wear it!
 It can have positive impacts on your happiness and boost your self-esteem and confidence.
 Your body doesn’t have to get in the way of what you want to wear and you won’t have to feel like it does.
 Just always know that you’re dressing to make yourself happy and not others; if anyone has a problem with it, it’s reflective of them and not you.

-Actively stopping yourself from engaging in behaviours that stem from negative body image and instead opting for what it prevented you from doing can make you slowly regain control of your own life.
+Actively stopping yourself from engaging in behaviors that stem from negative body image and instead opting for what it prevented you from doing can make you slowly regain control of your own life.
 Because usually when something grows out of habit it is hard to fall back into it and pick it up again.
 However, through this, that is possible.

 10. Steer your thoughts away from your body by keeping yourself occupied